Hugues92/IDA_ClassInformer_Modified/ReadMe.txt

 		C++ header file dumping the known classes and virtual functions.
 			Purpose is to copy and paste into a related project.
 		Include file dumping known information about constructor, destructor and classes size.
-		And currently useless text file used as a scratch pad.
+		List of RTTI Type Descriptor (??_R0?AV...) for DynamicCast And currently useless text file used as a scratch pad.